- Service Aims and Objectives

 |Environmental Health Officers||1.4|

 Complaints about food, food premises or hygiene practices are investigated as appropriate to the circumstances of the complaint, and are dealt with in accordance with the Council’s adopted procedure.
-Complaints about food labeling matters are referred to the Trading Standards department of Nottinghamshire County Council in accordance with a countywide protocol.
+Complaints about food labelling matters are referred to the Trading Standards department of Nottinghamshire County Council in accordance with a countywide protocol.

 Where new information arises, in the case of a justified complaint or unsatisfactory sampling result, the Authority will consider whether it is appropriate to conduct an inspection, partial inspection or audit to investigate the matter.